All Episodes

 This is the left-wing kook view.

-They're the spy program, hey, Bush doesn't care about finding what spies are doing in this country.
+The spy program, hey, Bush doesn't care about finding what spies are doing in this country.

-He doesn't care about what Al-Qaeda might be plotting.
+He doesn't care about what al-Qaeda might be plotting.

 That's just an excuse because Bush is Bush and he wants to spy on you.